CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: CONCLUSION

-As modern vehicles become more connected to external networks, we propose a CAN bus intrusion detection framework, \sysname, working at the signal level to secure the bus from the advanced attacks.
-Along with the capability of handling high-dimensional CAN data stream, \sysname trains multiple CNN-based autoencoder models to work on different views of the data stream across different temporal scales.
-With the aid of the individual models, an ensembled model is used to detect a wide range of attacks and events with very low latency and high accuracy.
-Evaluation on both the SynCAN and ROAD datasets shows CANShield's robustness and responsiveness against different advanced attacks.
+As modern vehicles become more connected to external networks, the attack surface of the CAN bus system grows drastically.
+To secure the CAN bus from advanced intrusion attacks, we propose a signal-level intrusion detection framework, \sysname.
+With the capability of handling a high-dimensional CAN data stream, \sysname trains multiple CNN-based AE models to work on different views of the data stream across different temporal scales, performs a three-step structural analysis of the reconstruction losses, and finally ensembles them to obtain the final anomaly score.
+Evaluation results on both the SynCAN and ROAD datasets show CANShield's robustness and responsiveness against different advanced attacks.
+The proposed three-step analysis of the reconstruction loss improves the overall AUROC by 6.40\% than the conventional mean average method.
+The aggregation of data with different temporal scales reduces variance in inference and increases the AUROC by at least 2.19\% compared to any single AE-based framework. \revagain{Moreover, CANShield outperforms all the baselines against practical fabrication and suspension attacks while still performing well against advanced masquerade attacks.
+By combining the strengths of CAN ID-based IDS and signal-level IDS, CANShield offers a scalable and efficient solution and advances the state-of-the-art.}